Release of the project’s debut album, that Christos recorded together with Greek musicians in 2010.

-An album dedicated to Brazilian composers like Tom Jobim, Edu Lobo, Pixinguinha and Dorival Caymmi.
+An album dedicated to Brazilian composers such as: Tom Jobim, Edu Lobo, Pixinguinha and Dorival Caymmi.
 It is now available for mp3 download on iTunes, Amazon and eMusic.
 Soon it will be also available as a CD.

 Spiros Mihael – guitar, arrangement